interledger/rfcs/0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md

 ### Motivation

-When two Interledger connectors use [OER in HTTP POST bodies](...) as the communication channel between them, they each need to act as a HTTP server at times.
+When two Interledger connectors send ILPv4 packets over HTTP POST, they each need to act as a HTTP server at times.
 If one of the connectors runs behind a firewall, this may be impossible.
-Therefore, we foresee in the option of using WebSockets instead of HTTP.
+Therefore, BTP uses WebSockets instead of HTTP.
 With WebSockets, only one of the connectors needs to be publicly addressable.

 However, WebSockets don't provide a mechanism for relating responses to requests.
 BTP adds this missing